S120/benchmark/benchmark/paper/Benchmark Model - Similation Results/Launch Simulations/README.md

 In order to perform the baseline and sensitivity experiments presented in the paper, we used the jar executable contained in the BenchmarkModel_Baseline_Sensitivity archive.
 This is by far the fastest solution to run Monte Carlo Simulations and it allows setting up the sensitivity experiments through the use of a separated properties file defining the ranges of variation and the increment for each parameter.
 The archive also contains the R script require to gather the .csv files produced by JMAB, analyze the results and draw the plots presented in the paper.

-## Baseline:
+## Baseline

 To run the baseline just open your Command Line, change the folder to “BenchmarkModel_Baseline_Sensitivity”, and

-•	Under Windows: launch the Baseline.bat file (some Windows versions allow to launch the .bat file by double clicking on it).
+* Under Windows: launch the Baseline.bat file (some Windows versions allow to launch the .bat file by double clicking on it).
-•	Under Mac OS: launch the Baseline.sh file
+* Under Mac OS: launch the Baseline.sh file

 You can set the number of Monte Carlo Simulations to be executed by opening the “baseline.prop” file contained in the “Model” folder and specify the desired number of replications (Nmc): class net.sourceforge.jabm.DesktopSimulationManagersimulationController.numSimulations=Nmc:1:Nmc